fiskaltrust/faq/qna/DE-special-VAT-cases.md

 ]
 ```

 If you set the field `chargeItem.VATRate` to 0.0, than the ft.Middleware will map to the DSFinV-k VAT ID 7.
-For any other value the ft.Middleware will map to a DSFinV-k VAT ID > 1000 by multiplying the given `chargeItem.VATRate` value with 1000.
-In our example above this will result into the `DSFinV-k VAT ID = (14.25 * 1000) = 1425`.
+For any other value the ft.Middleware will map to a DSFinV-k VAT ID > 1000 by multiplying the given `chargeItem.VATRate` value with 100 and adding 1000.
+In our example above this will result into the `DSFinV-k VAT ID = (14.25 * 100) + 1000 = 2425`.